Stock market today: Wall Street sinks as bank fears flare

 With worries rising about the economy, the Fed indicated Wednesday that it may be done hiking interest rates for the moment.
 But the European Central Bank on Thursday pressed on.
 Its president, Christine Lagarde, said that it has “more ground to cover, and we are not pausing.”
 It did slow the pace of its hikes, raising rates by only a quarter of a percentage point.

-The higher rates mean bond investors are getting paid higher yields to buy bonds, which in turn offers more protection for future shakiness in the market, Allspring’s Bory said.
+Higher rates mean investors are getting paid higher yields for owning bonds, which in turn offers more protection for future shakiness in the market, Allspring’s Bory said.
 “Investing in fixed income today is actually kind of the best it’s been in one and a half decades,” he said.

 Helping to support stocks despite all the worries has been a largely better-than-feared earnings reporting season.
 Companies in the S&P 500 are still on track to report a second straight quarter of profit drops, but the results have mostly been better than expected.